 Qataris' overall health has improved over the last decades, largely due to notable enhancements to the healthcare system.
 Qataris' life expectancy at birth increased from 69 years in 1971 to 81 years in 2023, higher than the global average of 73.
 Similarly, infant mortality (the proportion of infants who die before age 1) decreased from 47 deaths per 1,000 live births in 1971 to just 6 deaths in 2023, one of the Arabian Gulf's lowest rates about equal to the US rate.
 Maternal mortality also dropped considerably, from 29 deaths per 100,000 live births in 1990 to 8 by 2020.
 Today, all Qatari residents, both citizens and non-citizens, have access to free, publicly-funded healthcare treatment in public hospitals and clinics.
-Some residents also have employer-provided health insurance, which allows them special access to private health facilities.
+Some allows them special access to private health facilities.